 In July participants will have opportunities to demonstrate and fine-tune their skills through intensive leadership training in the United States through, site visits, seminars and community service activities with organizations and institutions in four U.S. cities: Baltimore, Des Moines, and San Diego, and Washington, D.C.

 The U.S. Leadership Training will introduce participants to diversity in America, and ways in which immigrant communities are integrated into cities.
 Participants will conclude their training with a capstone in Washington, D.C. where they will shadow organizations implementing projects which support integration of refugees and immigrants into the community.
 During this time, they will design their action plan for a post-program project, and to work toward continued collaboration with the host organization.

 In collaboration with the U.S. organization at which they shadowed, participants will work in groups of two to design and implement education and service projects that highlight the learning that took place over the course of the program.
-All Leaders of Gen Next and representatives from their organizations will meet in Vienna for first Generation Next Youth Leadership Congress to report on the outcome of their projects, reconnect with peers and mentors, and develop new networks and opportunities for cooperation with other Austrian young leaders and organizations.
+All participants and representatives from their organizations will meet in Vienna for first Generation Next Youth Leadership Congress to report on the outcome of their projects, reconnect with peers and mentors, and develop new networks and opportunities for cooperation with other Austrian young leaders and organizations.